nuritzi/fossresponders.com/index.md

 ## Funding

-- [Indeed](https://indeed.com) is running another round with $10k to focus on projects impacted by COVID-19.
-They're looking for others to join in organization, sponsorship, mentorship, and outreach.
+- [Indeed](https://indeed.com) has started a fund with $10k to focus on projects impacted by COVID-19.
+They're looking for others to join in and help with organization, sponsorship, mentorship, and outreach.

 What else should be here?
 [Get in touch](mailto:foss-responders@googlegroups.com).